mvolkmann/blog/src/alpine.md

 - {% aTargetBlank "https://www.youtube.com/watch?v=4c8dpZN0rqM&t=1s", "Say No To Complexity With AlpineJS" %} YouTube video by Caleb Porzio
 - {% aTargetBlank "https://mvolkmann.github.io/blog/topics/#/blog/alpine/?v=1.0.22", "Mark Volkmann's Alpine blog page" %}
 - {% aTargetBlank "https://www.alpinetoolbox.com", "Alpine Toolbox" %}

+## TODO

+- Can you use Alpine.data to update and access data properties?
+- Learn more about JavaScript/DOM mutation observers.
+- Add filtering on All, Uncompleted, and Completed to your Alpine todo app.